-Before you scribble your John Hancock onto a series of discharge papers from your hospital or surgical center, you’re going to want to have a handle of the sorts of things you need to have a great home recovery.
-While back surgeries range from non-invasive to fully in-depth, each requires a level of recovery time.
+Before you scribble your John Hancock onto a series of discharge papers from your hospital or surgical center, you’re going to want to have a handle on the sorts of things you need to have a great home recovery.
+While back surgeries range in complexity, each requires a level of recovery time.
 That’s why it’s best to talk to your surgeon before you’re wheeled out to your car to know what to expect during your back surgery recovery so that you and your caregiver have a game plan.

 Unfortunately, constipation may be a consequence of your back surgery recovery or come in conjunction with the medications that you’re prescribed.
 Either way, you’ll need to eat a diet rich in whole foods and fiber.
 Have your caregiver locate fiber-rich foods like apples, pears, whole-wheat or rye bread, almonds, and beans.
 These foods will help to eliminate constipation so that you’re not putting additional strain on your back while emptying your bowels.
 Aim to drink plenty of water which is a natural stool softener (you can also sip on prune juice) and keep over-the-counter constipation aids close at hand if all else fails.

 Sleeping is paramount to a good recovery.
 Sleep helps your body heal, so be sure to have sleep aids to ensure that you can rest peacefully and comfortably.
 Before you arrive at home, have your caregiver purchase a body pillow or procure extra pillows from around the house.
 These will keep you comfortable and body pillows can be moved around and molded to best suit and support your preferred resting position.
 When it’s time to eat or if you want to read or watch television, you may want to have a denser back rest pillow for sitting up.
 These will support your back and not compromise comfort.
 Encourage your caregiver to line your bed with several weights of blankets.
 This way you can control the level of warmth you feel against your body.